pmaravelias-corero/local-k8s-cluster-deploy/README.md

+# DEPRECATED

+We no longer use the components that this project sets up and deploys.
+The new way to deploy CORElets locally is by using their own `docker-compose.corelets.yml`

 # Local Kubernetes Cluster Deployment

 Tooling for deploying all APIs and dependencies to a local Kubernetes cluster (Docker Desktop) for development and testing.